QuickBooks Blog

 After choosing the structure, it’s time to settle on a location for your business.
 Even if your company operates mostly online, you still need to register a location for operations like receiving government documents, filing taxes, and more.

-You can use a PO Box to communicate with customers and suppliers, but some government agencies require a street address to do business.
+You can use a PO box to communicate with customers and suppliers, but some government agencies require a street address to do business.
 Many lenders and suppliers also prefer to work with businesses that have a street address.

-When researching potential locations, keep in mind the costs and taxes you’ll have to pay for filing at that address.
-If you work from home, ensure your business is allowed to register at your home address—some states won’t allow you to use your personal address as your business address.
+note icon If you work from home, ensure your business can register at your home address—some states won’t allow you to use your personal address as your business address.

-3. Register your business name
+3. Pick a business name

 Next, you’ll want to register your business name to prevent other businesses from using it now or in the future.
-Here’s how to register a business name successfully:
+Registering your business name is part of the registration process if you go with a separate entity, like an LLC or corporation.

-Registering your business with the Internal Revenue Service will give you a federal EIN, or Employer Identification Number.
-This is essentially a Social Security number for businesses (sometimes referred to as a federal tax ID).
-EINs are necessary for things like filing taxes, opening business bank accounts, and hiring employees.
+Registering your business with the Internal Revenue Service gets you an employer identification number (EIN).
+This is essentially a Social Security number for businesses, also known as a federal tax ID.

-Remember that if you file your business as a sole proprietorship, you’ll use your own Social Security number as the federal ID number.
-With IRS registration, you’ll be able to report income tax, sales tax, franchise tax, and other business taxes.
+Remember that if you file your business as a sole proprietorship, you’ll use your own Social Security number.

 • Department of Revenue